 Arthur C. Clarke's brilliant book was made into a 1968 movie.
 Yes, its pace is glacial by today's standards.
 No, we don't have a vacation destination on the moon and probably won't.
 Is the film still as relevant and "fresh" as the books or as dead as Pan Am?
 Ponder the following two hoary old clichés: 'Isn't it a shame that human decency and justice haven't kept pace with our technological progress?' and 'No past era featured as much cruelty and misery as this one.'

 Release of this film inspired a book in the Smart Pop series, King Kong is Back!
-I wrote the Introduction which examined the ape's relevance to a 2005 audience (as opposed to a 1933 or 1975 audience).
+David Brin wrote the Introduction which examined the ape's relevance to a 21st Century audience (as opposed to a 1933 or 1975 audience).

 King Kong is an ape, but so much more.
 He's proto-man, primitive, solitary and fiercely proud, representing everything about us that the architects and builders of our great and grand civilization aimed to ignore, or leave behind.

-Watch a vivid History Channel show "Star Trek: Secrets of the Universe."
-I was one of the main blather-pundit fellows illuminating both scientific and dramatic themes of the wonderful Star Trek cosmos.
+And watch a vivid History Channel show "Star Trek: Secrets of the Universe."
+Brin was one of the pundits illuminating both scientific and dramatic themes of the wonderful Star Trek cosmos.

 Frank Miller’s "300" and "Sin City" films feature a veritable tsunami of outright and deliberate historical lies.
 So why must I enumerate them?
 Because we need to lift our heads — as consumers — and demand better!
 One can have vivid action without lobotomization.
 We can have movies that are true to their subject matter (e.g. history) without being dry or boring.